Dental Careers in Michigan

 $15 – $22 / hr

-Entry-level positions start around $15–$17/hour, while experienced assistants with expanded functions certifications earn $20–$22/hour or more
+Entry-level assistants typically earn $15–$17/hour, while experienced assistants with expanded functions certifications commonly earn $20–$22/hour or more.

 Dental Hygienists